-Mrs. Cake shook her head and stared down at the small pile of festive, multi-colored sprinkles that was slowly spreading from her bag.
+Mrs. Cake shook her head briskly and stared down at the small pile of festive, multi-colored sprinkles that was slowly spreading from her bag.
 “Oh, Applejack, I’m so sorry.”
-Mrs. Cake, tapped herself lightly on the forehead with a hoof.
+Mrs. Cake, tapped herself on the forehead with a hoof.
 “It’s just that my mind is on the Summer’s End Festival.
 Carrot and I have still have so much to do."
-Mrs. Cake began to quiver and bit her lower lip.
+Mrs. Cake bit her lower lip and trembled.
 "So very much... ”

-While Mrs. Cake fetched a lace handkerchief from her packs, Applejack cocked an eyebrow and shrugged at Twilight.
-Taking the handkerchief from Mrs. Cake’s shaking hoof, Applejack daubed at the mare’s eyes.
+While Mrs. Cake fetched a lace handkerchief from her pack, Applejack cocked an eyebrow and shrugged at Twilight again.
+Taking the handkerchief from Mrs. Cake’s shaking hoof, Applejack dabbed at the mare’s eyes.
 "Aw, shucks, Mrs. Cake.
-Everythin’s gonna be all right,” Applejack said.
-“Just tell Pinkie to cool it for a while.
+Everythin’s gonna be alright.
+Just tell Pinkie to cool it for a while.
 It ain’t gonna do her no harm to hold off on stuffin’ her face for today.”

 Mrs. Cake released the two ponies and ran to the large double door to stare out toward Ponyville once more.
 “She’s probably eating right now!
 Right now, she has her head in the sugar!”
 Mrs. Cake rounded suddenly on Applejack and Twilight, who were still rubbing their somewhat sore necks.
 “Do you hear me?!
 She’s eating all the sugar!”
 Twilight and Applejack both moved to comfort the baker as she collapsed into sobs.